Disk-images

 - D90 - 9090

-Creating a Dxx-file on a PC is no problem: there exist several programs, which enable you to connect an IEC- or IEEE-drive directly to your PC and to read all the sectors one by one.
-The problem lays in handling the file by the PC.
-To be able to handle a Dxx-file you need to know four things:
+Creating a Dxx file on a PC is no problem: there exist several programs, which enable you to connect an IEC or IEEE drive directly to your PC and to read all the sectors one by one.
+The problem lies in handling the file by the PC.
+To be able to handle a Dxx file you need to know four things:

 Tracks and sectors